grug/react-use-fetch-with-redux/README.md

 ```

 Will result in the cache invalidating after 30 minutes.
-There is also the option to override this for each hook, with an optional third parameter like:
+There is also the option to set the cache invalidation time per hook, with an optional third parameter like:

 **In `useThing.ts`**